xyproto/cxx/README.md

 ## C++17 on Arch Linux

 g++ with support for C++17 should already be installed.
-If not, try installing base-devel:

-    pacman -S base-devel

-The only other requirement is scons:
+Install scons and base-devel, if needed:

-    pacman -S scons
+    pacman -S scons base-devel --needed

 ## C++17 on Debian or Ubuntu